NFL commissioner breaks silence on missed call in Saints-Rams game

 "Whenever officiating is part of any kind of discussion postgame, it's never a good outcome for us.
 We know that, our clubs know that, our officials know that," he said.
 "But we also know our officials are humans.
 We also know that they are officiating a game that moves very quickly and have to make snap decisions under difficult circumstances and they are not going to get it right every time."

-During the Saints-Rams NFC championship game on January 20, referees appeared to miss a pass interference penalty that, if called, would have given the Saints a shot at the Super Bowl.
+During the Saints-Rams NFC championship game Jan.
+20, referees appeared to miss a pass interference penalty that, if called, would have given the Saints a shot at the Super Bowl.
 The Rams went on to beat the Saints in overtime, 26-23.

 The Reuters news agency reported that NFL coaches are allowed to question a referee's decision, but aren't allowed on either penalties or uncalled penalties.
 Goodell said the NFL has worked hard to bring technology in to assist with officiating, but stressed it wasn't going to solve all the problems.